• GitHub

 These mirrored services are suffixed with the name of the remote cluster, e.g. the Foo service on the west cluster would be mirrored as Foo-west on the local cluster.
 This approach is typically combined with traffic splitting or dynamic request routing to allow local services to access the Foo service as if it were on the local cluster.

-Linkerd supports two basic forms of multi-cluster communication: hierarchical and flat.
+Linkerd supports three basic forms of multi-cluster communication: hierarchical, flat, and federated.

 Architectural diagram comparing hierarchical and flat network modes